juice-shop/pwning-juice-shop/part2/xss.md

 ### Perform a persisted XSS attack bypassing a server-side security mechanism

-This is the hardest XSS challenge, as it cannot by solved by fiddling with the client-side JavaScript or bypassing the client entirely.
+This is one of the hardest XSS challenges, as it cannot by solved by just fiddling with the client-side JavaScript or bypassing the client entirely.
 Whenever there is a server-side validation or input processing involved, you should investigate how it works.
 Finding out implementation details e.g. used libraries, modules or algorithms - should be your priority.
 If the application does not leak this kind of details, you can still go for a _blind approach_ by testing lots and lots of different attack payloads and check the reaction of the application.

 _When you actually understand a security mechanism you have a lot higher chance to beat or trick it somehow, than by using a trial and error